Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of ideals of minors and the MinRank Problem

 \section{Solving degree of ideals of minors and the MinRank Problem}

 The goal of this section is giving an example of how the results from Section~\ref{section-solvingdegree}, in combination with known commutative algebra results, allow us to prove estimates for the solving degree in a simple and synthetic way.
 We consider polynomial systems coming from the MinRank Problem.
+For more bounds on the complexity of the MinRank Problem, see~\cite{CG19}.